gurjika/Todo_APP/README.md

 ToDoApp

-ToDoApp is a simple yet powerful task management system designed to boost your productivity.
-With a sleek user interface and intuitive navigation, it offers a seamless experience for managing your daily tasks.
+ToDoApp is a task management system designed to boost your productivity.

 Features